astro-traj/astro-traj/docs/examples/index.rst

 Introduction
 ************

 The scenario this code attempts to address is the following.
 Say you observed a binary system in a galaxy that was a certain off-set from the center of that galaxy.
 You also have information about the masses of the system you observed.
-What, if anything, can you say about some of the properities of the system, such as pre-supernova semi major axis, supernova kick, etc, that create that system.
+What, if anything, can you say about some of the properities of the system at its initial creation in the galaxy.
+Specifically, at the creation of the larger component mass of the system via a Supernova.
+The properities of the system at this stage that one needs to sample over inclue such as pre-supernova semi major axis, supernova kick, Mass of pre-supernova helium star, etc.

 In order to accomplish this, one would need to load in properities of the galaxy in which this system was created.
 For example this includes information such as::